-I firmly believe that whether you sit in a classroom learning French for 8 hours or if you’re learning “only” 2-4 hours a day, the result will be much the same.
+I firmly believe that whether you sit in a classroom learning French for 8 hours or if you’re learning “only” 2-4 hours a day, at the end of the day, the result will be much the same.

 I can say that because I have taught in both settings and, to be totally honest, people who only attended class in the morning and had some homework for the afternoon made just as much, if not more, progress than those who had 8 lessons a day plus 1-2 hours’ worth of homework at night.